Uncovering Hidden Kotlin Architectural Pitfalls

 - Delegate Complex Logic: If an inline function grows beyond 3-5 lines, move the non-generic logic into a private, non-inline function to keep the call-site footprint small.

-- Protect Encapsulation: Avoid making internal state public just to satisfy an inline utility; its a sign that the logic belongs elsewhere.
+- Protect Encapsulation: Avoid making internal state public just to satisfy an inline utility; it’s a sign that the logic belongs elsewhere.

 Balancing Idiomatic Style and Clarity

 Scope functions should be used to improve clarity, not to hide complexity. apply is excellent for object configuration; let is perfect for null-checks.
 Chaining them, however, should be limited to two levels at most.
-If a chain grows longer, its a clear signal that the logic should be extracted into a named function.
+If a chain grows longer, it’s a clear signal that the logic should be extracted into a named function.

 // PREFER: Explicit and maintainable